 "A space ship stops at an intergalactic fuel station.
 While the captain's refueling, one of his idiotic companions plays with the controls and accidently starts the ship and crashes into the earth.
 This causes a sensation: the media celebrates the extraterrestrials, the military interrogates them for eternal wisdom.
 However soon they recognize that the fellows are dumb as bricks - although some generals believe it's just a mask."

-On this day in 1990 (in Taiwan), Robocop 2 returned to the streets of Old Detroit to fight the creeps.
+On this day in 1990 (in Taiwan), RoboCop 2 returned to the streets of Old Detroit to fight the creeps.
 The feature starred Peter Weller and Nancy Allen, and here's the plot summary as provided by IMDB.com:

 "Cyborg law enforcer RoboCop returns to protect the citizens of old Detroit but faces a deadly challenge when a rogue OCP member secretly creates a new, evil RoboCop 2."